MrDoggie/pinyinAutoTranscribe/README.md

 ===================================
 Aug 25th
-* Add -v matches.
+* Fix Bug: Add -v matches.
 Obviously I forget the cases such as lv and nv.
 Now I've added them into the file.
-* Now you can customize your input file name, your input column number and your output column number easily
+* Fix Bug: Now you can customize your input file name, your input column number and your output column number easily

 ===================================
 Aug 27th